LukeMathWalker/pavex/ARCHITECTURE.md

 ## Issues, limitations and risks

-This section focuses on issues, limitations and risks that sit outside the `pavex` project itself: obstacles that we cannot remove on our own, but require coordination/collaboration with other projects.
+This section focuses on issues, limitations and risks that sit outside the Pavex project itself: obstacles that we cannot remove on our own, but require coordination/collaboration with other projects.

 Each risk is classified over two dimensions: impact and resolution likelihood.